TrebledJ/trebledj.github.io/content/posts/programming/cheatsheets/2023-09-11-gdb-cheatsheet.md

 ### Watchpoints

-{% abbr "Breaks", "Pauses the program" %} when data changes.
+Breaks when data changes.
 More specifically, whenever the *value of an expression* changes, a break occurs.

 This includes:
 - when an address is **written** to. (`watch`, `awatch`)